KEERRO/ctf-writeups/Securinets-CTF-QUALS-2019/RE/AutomateMe/README.md

 <br>

-Opening the binary in gdb and disassembling the main function it look so long (163015 assembly instructions).
+Opening the binary in gdb and disassembling the main function it looks so long (163015 assembly instructions).

 <br>